 The final payment deadline is July 2nd of each calendar year.
 If the payment deadline falls on a weekend, the payment deadline is extended to the next business day.
 The taxation period is from January to December.

 Property tax payments can be mailed or submitted in person to the Skowkale Property Tax Office located at Bldg #10, 3rd floor, 7201 Vedder Rd, Chilliwack, BC V2R 4G5.
-We accept cheque, case or debit.
-We also do pre-authorized payments which can be set up by calling our office at 604-824-5117 or emailing us at email@example.com.
+We accept cheque, cash or debit.
+We also do pre-authorized payments which can be set up by calling our office at 604-824-5117 or emailing us at firstname.lastname@example.org

 The guidelines for qualification are in accordance to the Provincial Home Owner Grant Program and are outlined on the reverse of your tax notice.
 Please ensure your completed and signed home owner grant application is submitted along with your payment to the property taxation office by the due date on your current year tax notice.
 Coming soon you will be able to apply online for your homeowner grant.